tundish/blathnaid/blathnaid/book/chapters.rst

 But the Blacksmith pretended not to know.
 He simply laughed and bade him keep it.
-“I made another while you were gone”, he said.
+“I made another while you were gone,” he said.

 A lost friend
 -------------

-“What happened to your horse?”, he asked.
+“What happened to your horse?,” he asked.
 Jack didn’t want to say frankly, still feeling at fault for not having saved him somehow.

 He caught the look on Jack’s face, and it hinted enough, so he changed the subject.